davidgiga1993/mixing-station-docs/docs/support/index.md

 We're a pretty big community by now and many people are happy to help.

-In case you're having issues with licenses or your account, please contact david[at]dev-core.org directly.
+In case you're having issues with licenses or your account, please contact support@mixingstation.app directly.

 If you found a bug in the app, please report it [on the help page](https://mixingstation.app/help).